yjp20/prism/README.md

 ### CLI

 We'll present here only the main use cases.
-For a complete overview of the CLI, you can consult the relevant [documentation][cli-docs].
+For a complete overview of the CLI, you can consult the relevant [documentation ⇗][cli-docs].

 #### Mock server